sharifmarat/BattleshipContest/README.md

 Project to do Battleship Contest.

-To pull all submodules use next command: git submodule foreach git pull
+To fetch all submodules for the first time use the next command:

+git submodule update --init

 Submodule groupa\_battleship can be used as a start point.